jaspervdj/jaspervdj/posts/2023-06-19-haskell-puzzles.md

     ]
 }'></div>

-This is a bit more of a puzzle.
+Let's continue with `iterate` but do a real puzzle next.
 What Monad are we looking for?

 <div id="puzzle_join" class="puzzle" data-puzzle='{
     "goal": "32",